Pepes: Variations

 Pepes products are typically consumed with steamed rice.
 Otak-otak is similar to pepes, it is a mixture of fish and tapioca flour with spices wrapped in banana leaf.
-The vegetables with shredded coconut pepes is called Botok.
-Buntil is prepared in a similar way, but used papaya or cassava leaves instead of banana leaves, making the wrapping edible as part of the dish.
-A similar Malaysia dish employing banana leaf is called Sata.
+The vegetables with shredded coconut pepes are called Botok.
+Buntil is prepared similarly, but uses papaya or cassava leaves instead of banana leaves, making the wrapping edible as part of the dish.
+A similar Malaysian dish employing banana leaves is called Sata.

 Preparation

 Pepes is made by mixing descaled and gutted fish or any type of food with a mixture of spices including salt, chilli, shallots, garlic, turmeric, ginger, lemongrass, curry leaf, candlenut, tamarind, tomato, and lemon basil all wrapped in a banana leaf.
-Sundanese cuisine recognizes two types of pepes: the regular or “plain” variety and yellow pepes, which is cooked with turmeric.
+Sundanese cuisine recognizes two types of pepes: the regular or “plain” variety and yellow pepes, which are cooked with turmeric.
 The leaf is wrapped tight and secured with a stick at each ends, then steamed or grilled.
-To make a soft-boned fish pepes, the method using pressure-cooker or prolonged cooking time is employed.
+To make soft-boned fish pepes, the method using pressure cooker or prolonged cooking time is employed.